Skip to main content

 Step 1.
 Audit one release candidate.
 Outcome: you can review the candidate in Dev Mode and confirm the naming still makes sense when seen through handoff, then check one consuming file to confirm the same intent survives downstream.
 If the source name reads clearly but the consumer view turns vague or misleading, stop and rename before publish.

 Step 2.
 Publish only with a review packet.
 Outcome: your note names the owner, scope, expected consumer impact, rollout intent, rollback plan, and verification status.
-Add any plan-specific publishing constraint as a visible placeholder: Add current limit after verification.
+If a plan-specific publishing constraint is still unverified, mark it as unresolved in the packet and hold the release until the current limit is confirmed.

 Step 3.
 Recheck after the update lands.
 Outcome: one consuming file still uses the intended names and does not quietly fall back to detached raw values or stale tokens.
 If cleanup, renaming, and theming changes are mixed together, split the next release.
 If you need a stricter review checklist, Best Figma Plugins for Reliable Client Design Work helps surface repeatable workflow controls.